Whether you're joining us in-person in St. Louis, or from anywhere in the world virtually, you will get to learn from these fabulous instructors.

 Dr. Holtzman is a Professor of Physical Therapy at Washington University in St Louis.
 He maintains a clinical practice with an emphasis on the evaluation and treatment of lower back and lower extremity pain/injury, and specializes in the treatment of both recreational and competitive runners.
 Greg is also heavily involved in instructing entry level physical therapy students in courses related to outpatient musculoskeletal care.
 Personally, Greg enjoys trail running, hiking, tennis and traveling with his family.

 Dr. Lind is a recent graduate of Washington University in St. Louis Program in Physical Therapy.
 Prior to graduate school he completed his undergraduate studies at the University of Oklahoma.
 Since graduating Robert has helped to establish and maintain the golf clinic while working as a full-time clinical associate in the outpatient orthopedic department of Washington University in St. Louis.
+More recently, he is working at Method Athletics in Illinois.

 PT, DPT, OCS